-- 1552.
+- 1553.
 Each cylinder shall be provided with a safety device to relieve excess pressures, safely in advance of the rated cylinder test pressure.
-I.C.C. approved, frangible safety discs shall be accordingly fitted. - 1553.
+I.C.C. approved, frangible safety discs shall be accordingly fitted. - 1154.
 When manifolded, cylinders shall be adequately mounted and suitably supported in a rack provided for the purpose including facilities for convenient individual servicing or content weighings.
-Automatic means shall be provided to prevent the loss of carbon dioxide from the manifold if the system is operated when any cylinder is removed for maintenance. - 1554.
-Individual cylinders shall be used having a standard weight capacity such as 35, 50, 75, or 100 lbs. of carbon dioxide content.
-For very small systems smaller capacity cylinders may be used.
-Only interchangeable cylinders of one selected size shall be manifolded within a system to provide the required total supply. - 1555.
-For local application systems general ambient storage temperatures shall not exceed 120° F nor be less than 32° F unless the system is designed for proper operation with storage temperatures outside of this range.
+Automatic means shall be provided to prevent the loss of carbon dioxide from the manifold if the system is operated when any cylinder is removed for maintenance. - 1555.
+Individual cylinders shall be used having a standard weight capacity of 5, 10, 15, 20, 25, 35, 50, 75 or 100 lbs. of carbon dioxide contents except for special temperature charges.
+See Sub-section 1556.
+In a multiple cylinder system, all cylinders supplying the same manifold outlet for distribution of agent shall be interchangeable and of one select size. - 1556.
+The general ambient storage temperatures for (a) local application systems shall not exceed 120°F nor be less than 32°F and (b) total flooding systems shall not exceed 130°F nor be less than 0°F, unless the system is designed for proper operation with storage temperatures outside of this range.
 External heating or cooling may be used to keep the temperature within this range.
-When special cylinder charges are used the cylinders shall be appropriately marked. - \156.
+When special cylinder charges are used the cylinders shall be appropriately marked. - 156.
 Low Pressure Storage Containers.
 Low pressure storage containers shall be designed to maintain the carbon dioxide supply at a nominal pressure of 300 psi corresponding to a temperature of approximately 0° F. - 1561.
-The pressure container shall be made, tested, approved, equipped and marked in accordance with the current specifications of the American Society of Mechanical Engineers (A. S. M. E.) Code for Unfired Pressure Vessels.† The design working pressure shall be at least 325 psi. - 1562.
+The pressure container shall be made, tested, approved, equipped and marked in accordance with the current specifications of the American Society of Mechanical Engineers (ASME) Code for Unfired Pressure Vessels.
+The design working pressure shall be at least 325 psi. - 1562.
 In addition to the code requirements, each pressure container shall be equipped with a liquid level gauge, a pressure gauge, and a high-low pressure supervisory alarm set at approximately 315 and 250 psi.
-A special relief valve (in addition to code requirements) may be provided for controlled bleed-off at a pressure below the setting of the main safety valve.